go-go-golems/glazed/pkg/doc/examples/output/sql-output.md

 d = VALUES(d);
 ```

-By using the `--with-upsert` flag, the SQL output will use upsert statements instead of insert statements.
+By using the `--sql-upsert` flag, the SQL output will use upsert statements instead of insert statements.

 ## Split SQL output by a specified number of rows: